m-shimizu/p3at_with_sensors_for_gazebo_ros/README.md

 # p3at_with_sensors_for_gazebo_ros
 A p3at robot model with hokuyo and camera for using with gazebo_ros package.

-I made some launch files.
-I attached a zip file with this mail.
-The zip file includes 3 launch files, 2 xacro files, 1 world file.
+I prepared a p3at xacro file with camera and hokuyo for user of the gazebo_ros envronment, and prepared some sample launch files.
 Followings are descriptions of 3 launch files.

  * p3at_RC2016.launch :
-   A prototype launch file to spawn a p3at with hokuyo and camera on RC2016VRL_event1.world.
+   A prototype launch file to spawn a p3at with hokuyo and camera on.
+RC2016VRL_event1.world.

  * spawn_p3at_RC2016.launch
    A launch file to spawn a p3at with an own robot name, pose (x, y, z, yaw).

 * empty_world_multi_robot_example_RC2016.launch
    A demo launch file to spawn 4 p3at robots on RC2016VRL_event1.world.

+Before use them, please change the world filename "RC2016VRL_event1.world" with your favorite one.
+And please copy required models in your world file into ~/.gazebo/models/. , copy your wotld file into

 One of 2 xacro files is a camera definition file, another one is p3at definition file to use the camera.